jannapps/blythe-zlom/readme.md

 differentiate between the ground and signal pins on both the RPi and your machine's motherboard.
 Pin 9 is the ground and 11 is the signal on the RPi, and you should check your motherboard's documentation to see how that is set up on your machine.
+For more info about the GPIO pins, check
+<pinout.xyz>.

 While it would make sense for the RPi Zero to be inside the box you want to manage, it's not strictly necessary, as long as your female-to-female two-pin cable is long enough to connect to the motherboard's reset pins.